 - Create a poor user experience, resulting in site visitors bouncing from your site and not converting

-It’s easy to become focused on getting your site ready for launch and forget all the work that needs to happen post-launch to ensure the new site is successful.
+It’s easy to become laser-focused on getting your site ready for launch and forget about all the work that needs to happen post-launch to ensure the new site is successful.
 Things like external linking, lots of monitoring technical health of the site, addressing 404 errors, keeping an eye on site load speed, keyword rankings, and checking backlinks to new pages.

-About the author: Jessica Baker is an SEO consultant at Apiary Digital.
+About the author: Jessica Baker is an SEO consultant at Apiary Digital®.
 She has 13 years of experience and has supported major brands, including Sam’s Club, The Home Depot, Fandango, and Square.